AntiPwr/AntiPwr.github.io/root/wiki/Whisper of the Well Information.md

 <details open>
 <summary><h3>Claim Boxes</h3></summary>

-On your character sheet, there should be five claim boxes to be used by the [[Merchant System]]
+On your character sheet, there should be five claim boxes to be used by the [[Merchant System]].

 </details>